landofcash/Algorand-ARC4-Parser/ARC4Parser/README.md

 ## Test Examples

 The project includes a test project (`ARC4ParserTests`) with examples of how to use the library.
-Below is a sample test model:

 ## Contributing